 This course introduces basic methods and materials used in teaching young children.
-Emphasis is placed on students compiling a professional resource file of activities used for teaching math, language arts, science, and social studies concepts.
-Upon completion students will be able to demonstrate basic methods of creating learning experiences using developmental appropriate techniques, materials, and realistic expectations.
+Emphasis is placed on students compiling a professional resource file of activities used for teaching math, language arts, science and social studies concepts.
+Upon completion students will be able to demonstrate basic methods of creating learning experiences using developmental appropriate techniques, materials and realistic expectations, including infant and toddler and pre-school.
 Course includes observations of young children in a variety of childcare environments.
+Note: CGM must teach this as a 2-1-3 configuration of theory/lab hours.
 This is a CORE course.